Low-energy effective quantum field theoretic description of excitations about soliton configurations: Low-energy description of fluctuations around solitons

-Note that poles of the Green's function in free-field theory are at $k^{0}=\pm\sqrt{(k^{1})^{2} +m^{2}+\delta_{1}^{2}}$ where $\delta_{1}^{2}$ is imaginary number with positive imaginary term.
-This dispersion relation shows dissipative effect in the system as we have discussed earlier that imaginary term came from instability of $\Phi^{3}(x)$ term.
+where $k^{2}=(k^{0})^{2}-(k^{1})^{2}$.
+Note that the poles of the Green's function in free-field theory are at $k^{0}=\pm\sqrt{(k^{1})^{2}+m^{2}+\delta_{1}^{2}}$ where $\delta_{1}^{2}$ is a complex number with negative imaginary term.
+This dispersion relation shows the dissipative effect in the system under the time evolution.
+This shows that the short-range correlations (because of the presence of mass term) of the excitations do not last too long because of the dissipative effect.